 What if I want to explore my options?

-If you lose your health coverage in the future or are unhappy with your current coverage visit our Get Coverage page to learn about other health coverage options available to you.
+If you lose your health coverage in the future or are unhappy with your current coverage visit our I Need Health Insurance page to learn about other health coverage options available to you.

 Also, you’re free to buy health insurance from a private company or broker anytime.
 All plans have been reviewed by the Colorado Division of Insurance to make sure they meet the requirements for health care reform.